Hugh Bateman-Champain: Military career

-He joined the West Yorkshire Regiment in 1889.
+Bateman-Champain joined the West Yorkshire Regiment in 1889.
 He transferred to the Indian Army and joined the 1 Gorkha Rifles in 1891.
 During the Great War he served on the Western Front in France and then was posted to Gallipoli 1914–15.
 He was promoted to Brigade Commander and sent first to Mesopotamia followed by North Persia 1917–20 with 36th Indian Brigade.

 He continued to serve in the Russian Civil War.
 During the Anzali Operation he was made prisoner of war when, on 18 May 1920, the red Russian Caspian sea flotilla under Admiral Raskolnikov with a 1500 men naval commando completely surprised the White Caspian Flotilla and the British detachment supporting it at Enseli, in neutral Persia.
-Bateman-Champain and the British crews were released in exchange for all ships (10 auxiliary cruisers and 7 transports) and weapons (50 artillery pieces with 20 000 shots).
+Bateman-Champain and the British crews surrendered, but were eventually released in exchange for all ships (10 auxiliary cruisers and 7 transports) and weapons (50 artillery pieces with 20 000 shots).
 This episode led to his being relieved of command.

 He gained the rank of Colonel (Honorary Brigadier-General) in the service of the Indian Army.
 He retired in 1921 and became General-Secretary of the British Red Cross Society from then until his death.